Winter22SOFE2720/CRN-73378-Group-7-Project/README.md

 ### Description:
 Emptum Superstore is a web-based prototype of an online shopping store made by Sehar Ahmed, Sterling Gallion, and Kevin Jacob.
 Emptum Superstore strives to deliver a  customer first experience that provides the user with an easy and reliable website to use for their online shopping needs.

+### How to run:
+Visit https://winter22sofe2720.github.io/CRN-73378-Group-7-Project/Code/index.html to explore the website for yourself!